• Skip to primary navigation

 White bowl filled with fried potato slices plus a small bowl of ranch dressing on the side.

-Go ahead and dip those spicy potato slices in that ranch dressing!
+Go ahead and dip those fried potato slices in that ranch dressing!

-Adding Nashville Hot Chicken seasoning is the "southern flair" for these deep-fried potatoes.
+Adding Nashville Hot Chicken seasoning is the "southern flair" for these deep-fried potato slices.
 This seasoning mix is located in the spice aisle of your grocery store.
 It's a granular mixture and not a liquid.

 What Goes In Them?

-These southern deep-fried potatoes have only 5 ingredients!
+These southern fried potato slices have only 5 ingredients!

 ingredients measured out in individual containers.
 Potatoes, buttermilk, flour, oil, and seasoning.